braze-inc/braze-docs/_docs/_user_guide/engagement_tools/segments/segment_extension.md

 The use of nested event properties for [Action-Based Delivery][19] does not require Segment Extensions, as event processing occurs in real-time.
 Nested custom attributes similarly do not require the use of Segment Extensions.

+{% alert important %}
-Out of the box, there is a soft limit of 10 active Segment Extensions per App Group at a particular time.
-This can be increased by contacting your Customer Success Manager to discuss your use case.
+Out of the box, there is a soft limit of 10 active Segment Extensions per app group at a particular time.
+This can be increased by contacting your Braze customer success manager to discuss your use case.
+{% endalert %}

 ## Step 1: Navigate to Segment Extensions